UniversalDependencies/UD_Pomak-Philotis/README.md

 # Summary

-The Pomak UD treebank  is derived from the Pomak Dependency Treebank (http://gdt.ilsp.gr), a resource developed and maintained by researchers at the Institute for Language and Speech Processing/Athena R.C. (http://www.ilsp.gr).
+The Pomak UD treebank  is derived from the Pomak Dependency Treebank, a resource developed and maintained by researchers at the Institute for Language and Speech Processing/Athena R.C. (http://www.ilsp.gr).

 # Introduction